sufiyan-syed0921/market-validation-fsy/README.md

 ### Limitations

-- These research findings are entirely exploratory in nature and we do not expect them to be statistically reprentative or generalizable.
+- Research findings are entirely exploratory and not statistically representative.

 - Product Review Data
-  - Adequate Sample Size, Representitve?
   - Sampling dynamics of Amazon Reviews/Webscraping.
 Any Bias among captured responses
-    - Can only Webscrape maximum of 100 per filter
-    - Only people who choose to leave a (negative) review is included
-    - Largley Amazon Reviews
-    - Temporal Factors in regards to product updates are ignored for this analysis
+    - Samples sizes may not be geralizable to the target consumer base.
+    - Typically those who are satisfied with a product do not leave products so these results may be inflated.
+    - The large majority of reviews were pulled from Amazon and biases may be inputed from reviews chosen to be shown on its platform.
+Amazon only shows 100 reviews per filter option.
+    - These results only reflect the current iteration of the product of the review date.
+Any product updates and re-designs after the posting of the review is not accounted for.

 - Survey
-  - Limited to user demo of r/flightsim and who chose to answer survey.
-More niche/ethusiant user group.
-Does not include casual users.
+  - Opinons are limited to the user demographic of r/flightsim users and who those who choose to answer the survey (pursuaded by the inscentive).
+The use demographic of r/flightsim reflects those of more niche and enthusiast flight simulation users and we assume that this demographic does not contain many casual flight simulation users.
-  - Sample size/representative
-  -
+  - Samples sizes may not be geralizable to the target consumer base.
-  - FR
+  - Feature Ranking
-    - As an unintentional consequence of Qualtrics not shuffling the ranking, it is possible results were biased towards the default order shown in the previous slide.
-The default order has force feedback ranked last.​
+    - As an unintentional consequence of Qualtrics not shuffling the ranking, it is possible results were biased towards the default order shown to the respondent.
-  - CMR
+  - Yoke Ranking
-    - The difference in smoothness and feel  between yokes is difficult to capture in words.  ​
+    - The difference in smoothness and feel between yokes is difficult to capture in words and this quality may vary for each respondent.  ​
-    - It is possible results will skew towards the default ranking (Yoke A, Yoke B, and Yoke C).
+    - As an unintentional consequence of Qualtrics not shuffling the ranking, it is possible results were biased towards the default order shown to the respondent.

 ## Conclusions

 ##### *RQ 1: Understand whether users of flight simulation yokes perceive feel, smoothness, and precision issues in current market offerings.​*